EOP LEARNING COMMUNITIES

 How are students placed in an EOP Learning Community?

 Students must first complete their EOP admission file, as well as take the English Placement Test (EPT) and the Entry Level Mathematics Exam (ELM), preferably by the March test deadline.
 The student must complete an EOP Online Workshop and agree to the terms of the EOP Student Agreement Form, which outlines the requirements of the program.
-Upon receipt of the student’s test scores, the student is administratively enrolled in the appropriate courses or assisted to add classes to their Fall schedule.
-A letter is mailed informing the student of their course placement.
+Upon receipt of the student’s test scores, the student is assisted to add classes to their Fall schedule.
+A letter is mailed informing the student of their course placement in a learning community prior to University orientation.

 What types of courses are available to students in the program?